dart-lang/language/working/augmentation-libraries/feature-specification.md

 *   The original constructor is a factory constructor and the augmenting constructor has an initializer list.

+*   The original constructor has a super initializer or redirecting initializer and the augmenting constructor does too.

 **TODO: What about redirecting constructors?**

+### Metadata annotations and macro applications

+An augmentation declaration may have metadata annotations or macros applications.
+These are appended to the list of metadata annotations and macro applications on the original declaration.

 ## Scoping